 Ryan MacPherson is one of the most highly sought young tenors of his generation.
 With a vast and growing repertoire, he is well known for his captivating stage presence, as well as his expertise in modern and contemporary music.
-His 2014-15 season engagements currently include a return to Portland Opera as Alfred in Die Fledermaus, singing Frederic in The Pirates of Penzance for Pensacola Opera, and as soloist in an opera highlights concert with the Cleveland Pops Orchestra; in Beethoven’s Symphony No. 9 at the Lied Center (Nebraska); the title role in Van de Vate’s Hamlet at the Ford Center (University of Mississippi) and at the Vinohrady Theatre in Prague; Gérald in Lakmé with Baltimore Concert Opera; and in the same role (in concert) with Opera Delaware.
+His 2014-15 season engagements included a return to Portland Opera as Alfred in Die Fledermaus; Frederic in The Pirates of Penzance with Pensacola Opera; soloist in an opera highlights concert with the Cleveland Pops Orchestra; in Beethoven’s Symphony No. 9 at the Lied Center (Nebraska); the title role in Van de Vate’s Hamlet at the Ford Center (University of Mississippi) and at the Vinohrady Theatre in Prague; Gérald in Lakmé with Baltimore Concert Opera; and in the same role (in concert) with Opera Delaware.
 In summer of 2015 he sings Alfredo in La traviata with Central City Opera.
 In the 2015-16 season he returns to Chicago Opera Theater in the title role of Lucio Silla, sings Curley in Floyd’s Of Mice and Men with Austin Opera, Camille in Die lustige Witwe with Pensacola Opera, and reprises the role of Gérald with Calgary Opera.

 In season 2013-14 Ryan MacPherson sang Jack’s Father in the world premiere of Wuorinen’s Brokeback Mountain with Teatro Real, Madrid (just released on DVD by Bel Air Classiques); returned to Nashville Opera as The Neurologist in Michael Nyman’s The Man Who Mistook His Wife for a Hat (also being recorded); and to Portland Opera as Mr. Owen in Argento’s Postcard from Morocco and Frederic in The Pirates of Penzance.
 In summer 2013, he returned to the Buxton Festival as Horace in Gounod’s La colombe and Kornélis in Saint-Saëns’ La princesse jaune.

 Recent highlights include Alfred in his Virginia Opera debut; a return to Long Beach Opera and his Chicago Opera Theater debut as Roderick Usher in their co-production of Glass’ The Fall of the House of Usher; his return to Shreveport Opera as Duke in Rigolett; his debut in the United Kingdom as Wilhelm in Ambroise Thomas’ Mignon; his role debut as Roméo in Roméo et Juliette with Dayton Opera; Alfred with Opera Memphis, also Opera Santa Barbara and Opera Tampa; Curley in Carlisle Floyd’s Of Mice and Men in a return to Utah Opera; soloist in Liszt’s Faust Symphony with American Symphony Orchestra at Carnegie Hall; Tony in Master Class with Alpine Theatre Project; his role debut as Alfred with Glimmerglass Opera; Peter Quint in The Turn of the Screw, Ferrando in Così fan tutte and Heurtebise in Philip Glass’ Orphée (available on the Orange Mountain label), all with Portland Opera.